dilya-gitit/news_parser/README.md

 - [Docker](https://docs.docker.com/install/) (version 20.10)
 - [Docker compose](https://docs.docker.com/compose/install/) (version 1.29)

 ## Install

 Once the prerequisites are installed, execute the following commands from the project's root:
 ```bash
 docker-compose up
 ```
-This command creates Docker container and runs it.
+This command will create containers for the Django server app and Postgres database.

 ## Usage

-You can access the API endpoints by pasting the following URL in your browser or Postman:
+You can access the API endpoints by pasting the following URL in your browser or in Postman:
 ```bash
 http://localhost:8000/news/stock/TSLA/
 ```